 - Default provisions;

 There can be many contracts in place in a framework contract situation and to help you understand the headline points we have briefly explained how the contracts typically fit together:

 The framework agreement is often styled as an umbrella agreement under which tenders are issued for the supply of a range of goods and services to the end user.
 A typical framework agreement permits the issue of a variety of tenders for a variety of supplies to a variety of potential bidders.
 Consequently, the framework agreement is usually a set of generic boiler plate provisions under which the detail of each tender can be slotted in.
 The parties to a framework agreement will be the end user and the main contractor.

-The sub-contractor’s agreement
+The intermediary or sub-contractor’s agreement

 The consultancy agreement

 Often sub-contractors delegate certain aspects of the work to specialist consultants brought in for a specific job on a specific sub-contract.
 The parties to the consultancy agreement will be the sub-contractor and the consultant.

 Every framework agreement, sub-contract and consultancy contract is different.
 The terms depend on the type of business, the nature of the work, and the consultant.
 Nevertheless, the function, responsibility and payment terms are always a focus in every commercial agreement.

 - Flow of risk and indemnities under the framework agreement.